Dalstroy: Background and scope of activities

+Evolution over time

 The administration of Dalstroy grew increasingly complex over the years, not only as a result of various geographical centers but also with the establishment of separate units to provide geological surveying, motorized transport, management of secondary economies, road administration, steamship navigation on the River Koyma, and port and terminal management.

 In his book Red Arctic, John McCannon explains how Dalstroy initially relied on Glavsevmorput or GUSMP (Russian acronym for Main Administration of the Northern Sea Route, a Soviet agency for exploiting resources across the far north) for coordination of supplies and transport.
 Glavsevmorput managed railway traffic to Vladivostok and shipping from there to Magadan.
 Over the years, however, as Dalstroy grew more powerful, its director Eduard Berzin obtained ships of his own so as to have more freedom of action.
 By 1938 Glavsevmorput had lost much of its political support, leaving Dalstroy firmly in control.

+In November 1948, under pressure from the Ministry of Non-Ferrous Metallurgy, Dalstroy played a pioneering role in the reform of the Soviet forced labour system.
+After it introduced a wage for prisoners and other measures to stimulate productivity, it became fully self-financing.
+This led to the Dalstroy pilot model quickly spreading throughout the country.
+The Volga–Don Canal was among the first projects to emulate its approach.

 Transport

 Shipping

 An account of the many ships used over the years to transport prisoners across the Sea of Okhotsk to Magadan as well as to the Arctic port of Ambarchik is given by Martin Bollinger in his book Stalin's Slave Ships.
 Among the Dalstroy fleet were the following ships: